ericpullen/variousScripts/README.md

 # variousScripts
-Various AWS scripts I use
+Various AWS scripts I use and maintain